 Carlson’s project developed an online workshop to explain the Concept Tool Kit and other research collaboration tools and their uses.
 The workshop covers items including but not limited to demonstrating conceptual logistics and conceptual blending techniques, acquainting students and faculty with the Concept Toolkit tools, demonstrating pedagogical implications for students and faculty in and out of the classroom, soliciting feedback, and introducing the Journal of Concepts in Communication and its approach to online, open access models of scholarly publication.
 YouTube videos resulting from the project are available here and here.

 P. Depoe and the International Environmental Communication Association

 Title: The 11th Biennial

 Environment (COCE), organized under the auspices of the International

-Environmental Communication Association (IECA), will take place on June 6-10,
+Environmental Communication Association (IECA), was held on June 6-10,

 sponsor” of the conference.